auth0/docs/articles/quickstart/webapp/aspnet-core/v2/03-user-profile.md

 ## Get the Profile

-The OIDC middleware extracts the user's information from the ID token and adds it as a claim to the `ClaimsIdentity`.
+The OIDC middleware extracts the user's information from the ID token and adds it as claims to the `ClaimsIdentity`.

 The seed project contains a controller action and view which display the claims associated with a user.
 Once a user has logged in, you can go to `/Account/Claims` to see these claims.